Train GraphicClick on the map to explore geographics

 Moderator note: This pun fest has been split from the Thames Valley Infrastructure Problems thread.

 I don't think you can generalise to the rest of Europe - each country's current state will be dictated by its own history.
-The French 'classic' network happens to have ended up in a state rather like ours, but because the priority given to building the LGV (Large Goods Vehicle) network stole all the money.
+The French 'classic' network happens to have ended up in a state rather like ours, but because the priority given to building the LGV (Large Goods Vehicle in the UK (United Kingdom), or Lignes à Grande Vitesse (high speed rail lines) in France, depending on context) network stole all the money.

 Or no pun intended?